department-of-veterans-affairs/va.gov-team/platform/engineering/design-docs/2022-09-06-mobile-filtering.md

 ## Overview

-(Should I add a separate flaws section?)

 The vets-api has a filter system built in to model collections that allows clients to send query params specifying which records they want to include in the response.
 For example, a user can add a param like, `filter[refillStatus][eq]=refillinprocess` to indicate that they only want prescriptions where refill_status equals refillinprocess.
-This is relatively easy to use on the back end, but it has one major flaw: it requires that any filterable attributes be whitelisted in the model along with any operations that are permitted on that attribute.
+This is relatively easy to use on the back end, but it has a few flaws.

+Most notably, it requires that any filterable attributes be whitelisted in the model along with any operations that are permitted on that attribute.
+This is compounded by the fact that some of the models we use are defined outside of the mobile module, meaning that we can't change them as easily.

-It also has some other minor flaws.
-For example, it has poor handling of cases where the client wants to fetch records where an attribute is one of multiple values, and it does not work correctly with the mobile module's pagination helper.
+The filtering code itself has some shortcomings as well, such as poor handling of cases where the client wants to fetch records where an attribute is one of multiple values, and we can't easily change the filtering logic because that would impact other teams who use it.

-We would like to give clients the ability to filter by any attributes on the model without adding explicit handling within the model.
+We would like to give the mobile client the ability to filter by any attributes on the model without adding explicit handling within the model.
 We only want to allow filtering on top-level attributes.
 In other words, if a client wants to filter appointments based on location street address, that would not be allowed because location street address is not top-level.

-Note that one typical advantage of filtering is to reduce time it takes to get a response by reducing the amount of data in the response.
-This will not apply in this case because all current upstream services do not support filering so there will be little difference in round-trip time.

 ## Considerations